AndrewDMackay/py_static_and_dynamic_testing_task_g27/part_1_docs/testing_task_1.md

     return card2

+# Error..
+This whole code block should be indented to the right..
 def cards_total(self, cards):
   total
   # Error..
 The 'total' variable above is not defined, it needs to = something..